 Sure, as long as it's in good shape (isn't frayed or shredded) there's no reason not to use it again.
 Just drape it somewhere where it can dry out between uses.
 (Oral bacteria won't survive in a dry environment.)

 If you notice that your gums bleed or are tender when you floss, it's typically a sign that you're not doing it frequently enough, or else you're using an ineffective or improper technique.
 It's almost never a sign that you should discontinue flossing.

-Having said that, if after a week or so of practicing correct, diligent and thorough flossing you still notice regions that bleed, you should consult with your dentist so they can evaluate your situation and recommend a remedy.
+Having said that, if after a week or two of practicing correct, diligent and thorough flossing you still notice regions that bleed, you should consult with your dentist so they can evaluate your situation and recommend a remedy.

-e) Demonstrate for your dentist how you floss.
+Demonstrate for your dentist how you floss.

 Related topics -

 - Tooth Decay - How and why it forms. / Prevention.